master-lincoln/master-lincoln.github.io/_drafts/2014-05-20-improve-shortcut-usage.md

 ## Improving Shortcut usage in your IDE

-Using Keyboard shortcuts to navigate within your editor or IDE is usually the fastest way to work.
-But sitting down and learning all the shortcuts seems tedious.
+Using keyboard shortcuts to navigate within your editor or IDE is usually the fastest way to work.
+But sitting down and learning all the shortcuts to avoid reaching out to the mouse seems tedious.

 But wait!
 There's probably a plugin for that.
+And indeed there are a couple of plugins the display a popup containing the corresponding keyboard shortcut if you just used the mouse for an action.
+Time to get it into muscle memory!

 **IntelliJ IDEA**
 [Key Promoter](http://plugins.jetbrains.com/plugin/4455?pr=idea)